suabochica/nodejs-course/README.md

 10. Styling the Application: Part I
 11. Styling the Application: Part II

-## Section 8: Accessing API from browser
+## Section 8: Accessing API from Browser
 1. Intro: Your Own API
 2. The Query String
 3. Building a JSON HTTP Endpoint